openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Claims Path Pointer Example {#claims_path_pointer_example}

-The following shows a non-normative, simplified example of a Credential:
+The following shows a non-normative, simplified example of a JSON-based Credential:

 ```json
 {